jcourtois/cruby-pres/techniques/2_open_classes.md

 !SLIDE bullets incremental

-# it's not just your best practices.  it's also a matter of those used in the gems in your projects.
+# it's not just your best practices.
+it's also a matter of those used in the gems in your projects.

 ## hypothetical situation1:
-- "We start using this gem, we're not aware that it's overriding any core ruby functionality and we end up suffering for it."
+- "We start using this gem, we're not aware that it's overriding any core ruby functionality and we end up suffering for it"

 ## hypothetical situation2:
 - "We're using this gem that we KNOW is overriding core functionality.
 Whether we intended to or not, we started interlacing dependencies in our projects.
 Now we want to REMOVE this gem."